Mining self-similarity: Label super-resolution with epitomic representations: Epitomes as segmentation models

-and for $p(y|s)$ a simple product of categorical distributions over labels.
+and for $p(y|s)$ a product of categorical distributions over labels at each pixel position.
 The mean of the mixture component $s$ contains pixel values $\mu_{s,i,j,k}$, while the covariance matrix is expressed in terms of its diagonal elements $\sigma^2_{s,i,j,k}$, the variances of different color channels $k$ for individual pixels $i,j$.

 Epitomic representations \cite{jojic2003epitomic} compress this parametrization by recognizing that patches of interest come from \emph{overlapping} regions and that different components $s$ should share parameters.
-The component index $s=(s_i, s_j)$ lives on a 2D grid with toroidal wrap-around, and the parameters are shared:
+The component index $s=(s_1, s_2)$ lives on a $N\times N$ grid, so $0\leq s_1,s_2\leq N-1$, and the parameters are shared:

-Thus, the epitome is a large grid of parameters $\boldsymbol{\mu,\sigma}$, so that the parameters for the mixture component $s=(s_i,s_j)$ start at position $s_i,s_j$ and extend to the left and down by the size of the patch, as shown in Fig. \ref{fig:epitome_overlapping_patches}.
+(Indices are to be interpreted modulo $N$, i.e., with toroidal wrap-around.)
+Thus, the epitome is a large grid of parameters $\boldsymbol{\mu}_{m,n,k},\boldsymbol{\sigma}_{m,n,k}$, so that the parameters for the mixture component $s=(s_1,s_2)$ start at position $s_1,s_2$ and extend to the left and down by the size of the patch, as shown in Fig. \ref{fig:epitome_overlapping_patches}.
 Modeling $K\times K$ patches will take $K^2$ times fewer parameters for the similar expressiveness as a regular mixture model trained on $K\times K$ patches.
-Further, the posterior $p(s|x)\propto p(x|s)p(s)$ and other inferences are efficiently performed using convolutions/correlations, e.g.,
+The posterior $p(s|x)\propto p(x|s)p(s)$ is efficiently computed using convolutions/correlations, e.g.,

 Epitomes are a summary of self-similarity in the images on which they are trained.
 They should thus contain a much smaller number of pixels than the training imagery, but be much larger than the patches with which they are trained.
-Each pixel in the epitome is contained in $K^2$ patches of size $K\times K$ and can be tracked back to many different positions in many images through the patch mappings.
+Each pixel in the epitome is contained in $K^2$ patches of size $K\times K$ and can be tracked back to many different positions in many images.

-Conversely, this mapping of images enables embedding of \emph{labels} into the epitome\cut{, either jointly during training of the epitome, or separately} after the epitome of the images $x$ has been trained.
+Conversely, this mapping of images enables embedding of \emph{labels} into the epitome after the epitome of the images $x$ has been trained.
 Every location in the epitome $m,n$ will have (soft) label indicators $z_{m,n,\ell}$, computed as